Sitting by the campfire telling stories, or quietly allowing yourself to be mesmerized by the flames, make for some of

 Of course, there is an art to the campfire.
 Preparation is key.
 We’ve probably all been caught, at least once, without our best campfire setup during perfect campfire conditions.

 To help you always be ready for the perfect campfire, here’s a list of must-have campfire accessories and patio furniture for your next camping trip.

 1. Multi Tool or Knife

 A vital component of building a campfire is tinder.
 Ideally, you use something like dry grass or dead pine needles.
 Of course, there are times, especially at some very developed campgrounds where there are none to be found.
-While there are many hacks out there, a multi tool with a knife guarantees you’ll have tinder without the need to find or remember anything––well except for your firewood or logs!
+While there are many hacks out there, a multi tool guarantees you’ll have tinder without the need to find or remember anything––well except for your firewood or logs!

 Grab your bundle of firewood and take out one of the logs in the bundle.
 Using the knife in your multi-tool, carefully shave off small pieces of the wood.
 Wood shavings make great tinder.